ET-AI/om_lang/README.md

-# Developing an Internationalization (I18n) framework for the Oromo language
+# I18n framework for the Oromo language

 Embarking on the development of an Internationalization (I18n) framework tailored for the Oromo language requires a deep dive into linguistic nuances such as phonetics, syntax, and semantics.
 It's crucial to examine existing frameworks for insights and collaborate among linguists, software developers, and cultural experts to create a system that respects the language's uniqueness.